ET0735-DevOps-AIoT-AY2410/DCPE_2A_04_GroupB/README.md

 - IP of server updated in:
     - static .js files
     - libInterface.py
-- IP of RPI updated in:
+- IP of RPi updated in:
     - webpage.py

+To run:
+- Update IP addresses
+- Run webpage.py on server
+- Run scanbarcode.py on RPi
+- Run container on RPi (dionchoy/testlib)